Neurodiversity assessments

 A Full Neurodiversity Diagnostic Assessment (FNDA) arranged privately

-Please the complete the Neurodiversity screening - private assessments.
+Please complete the Neurodiversity screening - private assessments.
 There are a series of short questions with yes or no answers.
 You should allow 5-20 minutes to complete it carefully.
 At the end you will be shown a percentage score of your answers and appropriate advice how to proceed.

 If you wish to have an FNDA, below are some organisations and individuals who conduct FNDAs in the local area.
 Please note the University is not responsible for the process or outcome of a private assessment and we do not intend to make specific recommendations for any organisation or individual.
 This assessment is arranged between you and the assessor you choose, costs will vary but you should expect to pay between £350 and £600.